adam2-alt/python.py/readme.md

 This project is a command-line Python application that analyzes bikeshare data for three major US cities: Chicago, New York City, and Washington.
 Users can filter the data by city, month, and day to view various statistics about bikeshare usage.

+This project analyzes bikeshare data for three US cities.
+It allows users to filter by city, month, and day, and then displays statistics about usage, travel times, and user types

 refactoring
 ## datasets
 =======